MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/10-Build a Synpase Pipeline.md

     > **Note**: Be sure to remember this password!

 8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
-While you're waiting, review the [Pipelines and activities in Azure Data Factory and Azure Synapse Analytics](https://learn.microsoft.com/azure/data-factory/concepts-pipelines-activities?context=%2Fazure%2Fsynapse-analytics%2Fcontext%2Fcontext&tabs=synapse-analytics) article in the Azure Synapse Analytics documentation.
+While you're waiting, review the [Data flows in Azure Synapse Analytics](https://learn.microsoft.com/azure/synapse-analytics/concepts-data-flow-overview) article in the Azure Synapse Analytics documentation.

 ## View source and destination data stores